lzh-mb-mod/EnhancedBattleTest/README.md

   - Reinstall the mod.
 If not working:

   - Wait for mod update.
-I would appreciate it if you sent the crash report to me, details below.

 - If the mod crashed when clicking buttons in main menu:

   - If you customized characters, please make sure the files you modified are syntax correct.
 You can reinstall the mod if you cannot get it work.
 Or:

-  - Wait for mod update and send me the crash report.
+  - Wait for mod update.

 - If the mod crashed when selecting numbers in battle config UI: